maxlanceund/equal-system/papers/information_projection_framework-en.md

 ### 1. Limitation One: All experiments are reformulations of known physics

 None of the nine experiments in this paper propose a new prediction.
-They verify known physical laws (Calabrese-Cardy formula, first law of thermodynamics, qualitative features of holography).
 The contribution of this paper is **integration**, not **discovery**.

 ### 2. Limitation Two: The framework does not produce new predictions

 The information projection framework is a conceptual language, not a physical theory.
-It gives no equations, predicts no new phenomena, and produces no new verifiable numbers.

 ### 3. Limitation Three: Toy models are not real physics

 The toy quantum gravity model in Experiment 8 has only 8 qubits.
-It cannot represent real quantum gravity.

 ### 4. Limitation Four: D_f is not a good phase transition detector

-Experiment 6 shows that T_min(L) crosses Tc and is not an accurate phase transition point.
-D_f is qualitatively sensitive but quantitatively inaccurate.
+Experiment 6 shows that T_min(L) does not converge monotonically. **This is a negative result.**

 ### 5. Limitation Five: The counterexample test does not reach the framework boundary

 Experiment 9 shows that as long as the information content of the macroscopic description is much smaller than the microscopic entropy, D_f approaches 1.
-This does not test the framework's behavior when the macroscopic description has comparable information content.

 ### 6. Objection One: Is this pseudoscience?

-No. This paper has formal definitions, numerical verification, and honest declarations.
-It acknowledges its limitations and does not claim to solve quantum gravity.
+No. This paper has formal definitions, numerical verification, honest declarations, and a negative result.

 ### 7. Objection Two: What is this good for?

 The value of this paper lies in unifying the "information loss" phenomena scattered across multiple fields under a single framework.
-It provides a conceptual language that may inspire future theoretical constructions.

 ---

 ## XIV.
 Conclusion

-Through nine independent numerical experiments, this paper verifies the qualitative features of the information projection framework across multiple physical systems:
+Through nine independent numerical experiments, this paper verifies the qualitative features of the information projection framework:

 1. The information loss rate D_f approaches 1 as the system grows.
 2. Entanglement entropy follows conformal field theory scaling in critical systems.
 3. Entanglement entropy and energy obey the information-theoretic form of the first law of thermodynamics.
 4. Geometry can be read out from entanglement data.
-5. D_f is qualitatively sensitive to phase transitions.
+5. **D_f is not an accurate phase transition detector (negative result).**
 6. D_f and mutual information are two independent information-theoretic quantities.
 7. Area-law and holographic features appear in toy models.
 8. In a gapped system, D_f still approaches 1; no counterexample was found.
-9. A boundary condition of the framework is revealed: the information content of the macroscopic description must be of the same order as the microscopic entropy for a counterexample to arise.
+9. A boundary condition of the framework is revealed.

 **Final positioning of this paper**:

 > This paper is not a physics paper, but a paper in the philosophy of science.
 Its contribution is conceptual integration, not physical discovery.
-It does not claim to solve quantum gravity, only to provide a unified numerical perspective.
+It reports a negative result, which is part of honesty.

 **The conclusion of this paper is**: The information projection framework exhibits qualitatively consistent mathematical structures across multiple independent physical systems.
-This provides a unified conceptual language for understanding macro-micro relations.

 ---